Cindy Orlandi, Children's Author and Speaker

 —Sam Isaacs (Richmond, British Columbia, Canada) Amazon Reader Review

 Why the author is an authority on the subject of her book:

-The author of coloring book is a dog named Trent, who was adopted thanks to Great Lakes Weimaraner Rescue (GLWR), and now helps fellow Grey Ghosts find fantastic foster and forever homes.
+The author of the coloring book is a dog named Trent, who was adopted thanks to Great Lakes Weimaraner Rescue (GLWR), and helped fellow Grey Ghosts find fantastic foster and forever homes.
 The story of why this book was written is best captured in this article by The News Herald.